 Examples of key words would include descriptions of medium (oil painting, pastel drawing, wood sculpture), style or technique (abstract, expressionist, realist) and comparisons (influenced by Mondrian, Monet).
 A mixture of key words targeted to general searches and more specialist vocabulary will increase your chances of attracting buyers.

 Keywords are a really good tool in most cases but there is more you can do.
 Social networking is very helpful in increasing your name recognition.
-It is possible to use this massively popular area of the net and here are some of our tips.
+It is possible to use this massively popular area of our online life and here are some of our tips.

-Myspace – This site has some great ways for artists to attract new buyers.
-Your page can showcase your artwork, send out promotional bulletins about your work, join art groups that can help you to network in the art community and adds friends who love your work.
+Instagram – This site has some great ways for artists to attract new buyers.
+Your page can showcase your artwork, send out promotional bulletins about your work, create art groups that can help you to network in the art community and adds friends who love your work.